renard162/Anomaly_CPU_Fix_Launcher/README.md

 For this reason, I developed this launcher.
 Built with Python 3.12.8 and packaged as an executable using PyInstaller, it runs the original Anomaly launcher (or any other mod based on Anomaly, such as Gamma or EFP) and waits for any game executable to be detected.
 When this happens, the script automatically sets the game's CPU affinity to all available cores except the first physical core and the first logical core, preventing potential crashes.

+---

+#### Attention:
+This program does not replace the Anomaly launcher or Mod Organizer; it is a tool designed to automate the process of setting the game's CPU affinity to the correct cores.
+With this tool, you can, for example, create shortcuts for the game that automatically set its affinity to specific cores selected manually by the user.
+Alternatively, if run normally without any arguments, the game will launch with affinity set to all cores except the first physical/logical one.

+---

 ### Installation:
 If you're using the original STALKER Anomaly or any mod that does not alter its file structure, simply extract the `CPUFixAnomalyLauncher.exe` file into the game's directory (same directory of `AnomalyLauncher.exe`) and launch the game using this new launcher.